DRAGNLabs/301r_retnet/README.md

 - **Multi-Core and Distributed Training**: Lightning's built-in support for distributed training and multi-core processing significantly speeds up training times, allowing our models to leverage multiple GPUs seamlessly.
 - **Automated Checkpointing**: The custom checkpointing system, `CustomCheckpoint`, automatically saves model checkpoints and Hugging Face compatible weights during training, facilitating model preservation and reproducibility.
 - **Advanced Logging**: Integration with TensorBoard for detailed logging of training and validation metrics, helping in monitoring model performance and debugging.

-**Code Overview:**

-The provided Python code includes two main classes based on PyTorch Lightning:

-- **`RetNetModel` and `TransformerModel` Classes**: Both inherit from `LightningModule`, encapsulating the entire logic for model training, validation, and testing.
-This structure includes forward pass definitions, loss computation, and optimizer configurations.
-- **`CustomCheckpoint` Callback**: An extension of Lightning's `ModelCheckpoint` that additionally saves Hugging Face-compatible model checkpoints, enhancing model management and deployment capabilities.

 **Usage:**